MARC Report Features

 As more and more libraries rely on copy cataloging and outsourcing for their cataloging data, and more and more libraries share their records in Union catalogs, MARC database quality control has never been so important.
 MARC Report was designed to meet this need for quality records by:

-· running hundreds of cataloging cross-checks that catch problems over and above simple MARC validation (according to AACR instructions, or RDA instructions; with hot-links to the RDA instructions in the RDA Toolkit)
+· running hundreds of cataloging cross-checks that catch problems over and above simple MARC validation (according to AACR instructions, or RDA instructions; with links to the RDA instructions in pre 3R RDA Toolkit); new cataloging checks can be easily added by the user.

 MARC Report runs in two modes: interactive, and batch mode: